Guided Star-Shaped Masked Diffusion: Empirical Evaluation

 As summarized in Table~\ref{tab:dream_results}, our G-Star sampler yields consistent performance gains across all seven evaluated benchmarks.
 We observe noteworthy improvements on complex reasoning tasks such as MMLU (+1.3 points) and GPQA (+1.8 points), as well as on instruction following (IFEval, +2.9 points).
 It validates that highly capable models still benefit from a dedicated mechanism for targeted error correction, further enhancing their reasoning and generation capabilities.

-\subsection{Code generation}
+\subsection{Code Generation}

 We evaluate our method on conditional code generation using the Conala benchmark~\citep{yin2018learning}, where the task is to generate a Python snippet from a natural language prompt.
-We first train a conditional MDLM baseline on the Conala train split.
-The error predictor for our G-Star sampler is then trained on a disjoint hold-out split, also conditioned on a prompt.
-Further implementation details are provided in Appendix~\ref{appendix::parameters}.
+We first train a conditional MDLM baseline on the ConaLa train split and then benchmark G-Star against the strongest off-the-shelf remasking strategy (ReMDM) identified in \cref{ssec:analysis_predictor_capacity}.
+Implementation details are provided in Appendix~\ref{appendix::parameters}.

 Performance is measured by conditional perplexity under a pre-trained Qwen2.5B-Coder model~\citep{hui2024qwen2}.
 This metric evaluates the fluency and semantic relevance of the generated code snippet with respect to the input prompt.
 As shown in Table~\ref{tab:code_gen_results}, our G-Star sampler outperforms both the MDLM and ReMDM baselines, achieving a lower (better) conditional perplexity.
 This confirms the effectiveness of our guided approach for structured generation tasks.